gotzmann/llama.go/README.md

 **Linux:** [llama-go-v1.4.0-linux](./builds/llama-go-v1.4.0-linux)

-So now you have both executable binary and model, go try it for yourself!
+So now you have both executable and model, go try it for yourself:

 ```shell
 llama-go-v1.4.0-macos \